Leafy greens and other plant foods are very popular among the health-conscious.

 This is a detailed article about oxalate and its health effects.

-Oxalate, also called oxalic acid, is an organic acid found in many plants.
+Oxalic acid is an organic compound found in many plants.

 Your body can produce oxalate on its own or obtain it from food.
 Vitamin C can also be converted into oxalate when it's metabolized (2).